-Individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be considered "individuals subject to the Basic Agreement" and "employees employed by Producer under this Agreement" for purposes of subparagraph (c) and subparagraphs (f)(2)(v)(B)(1) and (2) of this Article XIX only and for no other purpose.
-Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be included in both the numerator and the denominator of the fraction referred to in subparagraphs (c)(1)(ii) and (f)(2)(v)(B)(1) of this Article XIX.
+Individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall be considered "individuals subject to the Basic Agreement" and "employees employed by Producer under this Agreement" for purposes of subparagraph (c) and subparagraphs (f)(2)(v)(B)(1) and (2) of this Article XIX only and for no other purpose.
+Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall be included in both the numerator and the denominator of the fraction referred to in subparagraphs (c)(1)(ii) and (f)(2)(v)(B)(1) of this Article XIX.